 Our international customers sell their products to markets throughout the world, including China, India, Japan, South Korea, North America, South America and Europe.
-We distinguish revenues from external customers by geographic areas based on customer location.
-Consolidated revenues from international customers as a percentage of total revenues were 87% and 88% in the first quarter of fiscal 2007 and 2006, respectively, and 87% and 82% in fiscal 2006 and 2005, respectively.
+We distinguish revenues from external customers by geographic areas based on the location to which our products, software or services are delivered and, for QTL's licensing and royalty revenue, the domicile of our licensees.
+Consolidated revenues from international customers as a percentage of total revenues were 86% and 87% in the first nine months of fiscal 2007 and 2006, respectively, and 87% and 82% in fiscal 2006 and 2005, respectively.
 Because most of our foreign sales are denominated in U.S. dollars, our products and those of our customers and licensees that are sold in U.S. dollars become less price-competitive in international markets if the value of the U.S. dollar increases relative to foreign currencies.